-Your doctor or midwife will be able to feel the baby’s position by just palpitating your belly where your uterus is at.
-In fact, you can probably feel your baby’s position, though it’s hard to tell if you don’t have a lot of practice.
+Your doctor or midwife will be able to feel the baby’s position by just palpating your belly where your uterus is at.
+In fact, you can probably feel your baby’s position, though it’s harder to tell if you don’t have a lot of practice.

 If you press in on your baby near your pubic bone, see if you can feel something hard there – a hard, rounded shape is often the head.
 If you wiggle it and get only a small amount of movement, that’s probably the head.
 A softer rounded part is often the baby’s bottom.
 If you wiggle that, the whole of the baby’s body will move.

 If you have a Braxton-hicks contraction while you’re feeling your baby’s position, stop and wait for it to pass.
 All parts of the baby feel very hard while the uterus is squeezing down!

 Your baby’s back will feel like a smooth, long, slightly rounded part on your belly.
 You’ll often feel this on one side of your belly, then feel lots of bumps on the other – this is where your baby’s knees and elbows are.
 Tiny feet may be lodged near your ribs.

 Feeling lots of gentle flutters down low, and harder kicks up high, is a good indication the baby is head down.
 The flutters are finger and hands brushing – the harder kicks are your baby’s feet and knees.